-William is from Los Angeles, CA and participated in the 2018 Taiwan summer program.
-He is currently a student at the University of Chicago.
+William is from Los Angeles, CA and participated in the 2018 Taiwan summer program, as pictured above.

 I’m not Chinese.
 I’m American.

 Despite being the son of a Taiwanese immigrant, I constantly told myself this, adhering to the advice of my parents: Don’t be the stereotypical, antisocial Chinese kid.
 Pop culture was an incessant reminder that we amount to little more than underappreciated, behind-the-scenes geniuses.
 Or, in Hollywood, nerdy sidekicks to the dashing, charismatic protagonist.